 Luckily enough, the list is pretty good and you can also add your own.
 Questions such as "what is your favorite movie?" or "what city were you born in?" are simply not safe enough to stop people from taking you down.

 Speaking of safety: the password system in Network Solutions is archaic, to say the least.
-Have a look:

 More than 16 letters not allowed?
 There is no logic in that - passwords with additional symbols are exponentially more difficult to crack.
-In an age where users are more and more concerned with the security of their data, this kind of a limitation doesn't sound right.
+In an age where users are more and more concerned with the security of their data, this kind of limitation doesn't sound right.
 Oh, speaking of security...